 ‘It’s taken ninety years to track him down?’
 Nu’kan asked.

-‘Then we have a heretic to find,’ Glavius said.
+‘Then we have a heretic to face?’
+Glavius asked.

 ‘He’s not a heretic.
-Kurieva’s last deployment was aboard the Desolator of Pride.
+Kurieva’s last deployment was aboard the Desolation of Pride.
 He was the only Imperial survivor.’

 ‘The Desolation of Pride?
 That’s a space hulk.’

 ‘Was.
 And crawling with genestealers.
-Kurieva’s squad was wiped out while investigating the hulk.
+Kurieva’s henchmen were wiped out while investigating it.
 One by one their life signs disappeared from scans until only the Inquisitor’s remained.
 Vox contact failed when the hulk became unstable.
 The last record we have of his mission is that a pod launched before the superstructure collapsed.
 The pod was never found.’

 ‘And now he’s at the heart of this cult,’ Herodotus said.

-Munin nodded.
+Onix nodded.
 ‘From what I’ve seen here, I suspect he was the first turned by the patriarch.
 I believe he rescued the creature from the hulk when he escaped.
-For what it matters, Kurieva is not a heretic, although it amounts to the same thing—he must be destroyed.
-As far as the cult is concerned, he is unimportant.
-The Magus and the patriarch are the real power.
+Kurieva might not be a heretic but he still must be destroyed.
+As far as the cult is concerned, he’s unimportant.
+The magus and the patriarch are the real power.
 As far as we’re concerned, he is still a psyker and extremely dangerous.’

-‘Whatever Kurieva is now,’ Herodotus replied, following Munin’s line of reasoning, ‘he was an Inquisitor and he knows we’re coming.
+‘Whatever Kurieva is now,’ Herodotus replied, following Onix’s line of reasoning, ‘he was an Inquisitor and he knows we’re coming.
 Best not to just rush through the front door.
 Alternatives?’